 More information about Malawi is available on the Malawi Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Malawi in 1964, following its full independence from the United Kingdom.
 Malawi was a one-party state from 1966 to 1994.
-The transition to multi-party democracy in 1994 strengthened bilateral relations between the United States and Malawi and the two countries have worked together to advance health, education, agriculture, energy, and environmental stewardship in Malawi.
+The transition to multi-party democracy in 1994 strengthened bilateral relations between the United States and Malawi.
+The United States partners with Malawi to advance accountable, democratic governance, foster private sector-driven economic growth, and advance health, education, agriculture, energy, and environmental stewardship in Malawi.

 U.S. Assistance to Malawi

-In FY 2017, U.S. bilateral foreign assistance in Malawi totaled $197.7 million (targeting health, agriculture, education, environmental, and governance.)
-The United States seeks to promote health and medical service delivery; improve food security and agriculture-based economic growth; reduce poverty; preserve Malawi’s unique biodiversity and its ability to mitigate climate change; strengthen public and private institutions for better delivery of social services; empower the private sector and civil society; promote economic growth through the revitalization of Malawi’s power sector; and advance democracy, human rights, and good governance.
+In FY 2020, U.S. bilateral foreign assistance in Malawi totaled $124.3 million (targeting health, agriculture, education, environment, and governance.)
+The United States seeks to strengthen public and private institutions for better delivery of social services, in particular health and education; improve food security and agriculture-based economic growth while strengthening community resilience against natural disasters and shocks; preserve Malawi’s unique biodiversity and its ability to mitigate climate change;; empower the private sector and civil society; promote economic growth through the revitalization of Malawi’s power sector; and advance democracy, human rights, and good governance.
+Working to ensure that youth and women play a more constructive role in the nation’s development remains a priority.
 U.S. partnerships with the Government of Malawi, civil society, and other donors aim to strengthen and buttress the government’s efforts to overcome constraints to meet the basic needs of its citizens, support regional stability, and help the government remain a responsible actor on the international stage.
-For example, through its health programs, U.S. government support has helped reduce HIV incidence by 76% from 2003 to 2016.
-In addition to bilateral foreign assistance, U.S. government support helped to avoid hunger related deaths during the 2016-2017 El Nino-induced drought, when Malawi experienced the largest humanitarian food insecurity crisis in its history with 40 percent of Malawians depending on humanitarian assistance to survive.
-In FY 2016, the United States provided more than $101 million in humanitarian assistance for Malawi.
-The USAID-supported National Reading Program assists the Ministry of Education to improve teacher training and provide textbooks in all 5,415 primary schools in Malawi to significantly increase reading skills and comprehension among early primary school students.
+The United States has provided more than $3.6 billion in total assistance for Malawi over the past 20 years.
+Of this, the U.S. Government has invested over $1 billion in Malawi’s HIV response through the President’s Emergency Plan for AIDS Relief (PEPFAR).
+Through this investment, Malawi is slated to reach the United Nation’s 95-95-95 epidemic control goals by the end of 2021.

 Bilateral Economic Relations

 Malawi is eligible for preferential trade benefits under the African Growth and Opportunity Act.
-U.S. exports to Malawi totaled $25.4 million in 2018, and included pharmaceutical products, small electronics, and donated goods, including agricultural products.
-U.S. imports from Malawi totaled $59.5 million in 2018, and included tobacco, tea, sugar, nuts, coffee, and apparel.
+U.S. exports to Malawi totaled $23 million in 2019, and included wheat, machinery, pharmaceutical products, and small electronics.
+U.S. imports from Malawi totaled $80 million in 2019, and included tobacco, tea, sugar, nuts, and coffee.

 While U.S. investment is modest, U.S. companies have invested in the agriculture, leisure and tourism, retail, and power sectors.
-The United States has signed a trade and investment framework agreement with the Common Market for Eastern and Southern Africa, of which Malawi is a member.
+The United States has signed a trade and investment framework agreement with the Common Market for Eastern and Southern Africa (COMESA), of which Malawi is a member.

 Malawi’s Membership in International Organizations